A TRIBUTE TO ELIZABETH MYERS

 The article "How to Write a Short Story" by Elizabeth Myers appeared in the July 1946 issue of Convoy.
 Edited by the Hon.
 Robin Maugham (1916-1981), Convoy was a series of booklets printed between 1944 and 1947 by the London-based publisher Collins.

-In the final months of her life, Myers travelled to the United States and spent half a year in Arizona with her husband Littleton Powys.
+In the final months of her life, Myers travelled to the United States and spent half a year in Arizona with her husband Littleton C. Powys.
 During this period she is known to have worked on what would have been her fourth published novel, The Governor.
 Sadly, it was never finished.
 Nor was she able to realize her plans to write a series of short stories inspired by her visit to America.
-Elizabeth Myers died soon after her return to England.
+Elizabeth Myers died of tuberculosis soon after her return to England.

 RETURN TO THE EVENING NEWS SHORT STORY INDEX HOMEPAGE